-PlanetTogether is meant to provide a collaborative experience between multiple levels and departments within a business by supporting various user types.
+PlanetTogether provides a collaborative experience between multiple levels and departments within a business by supporting various user types.
 User-specific settings allow each user to interact with, format, and control PlanetTogether in a way that they need to.
-There are a number of user settings that are maintained to streamline the collaborative efforts of multiple users in the system.
+In addition, several user settings are maintained to streamline the collaborative efforts of multiple users in the system.

 Note: a user can be logged into multiple concurrent sessions at the same time.
 This will occupy a separate license for each concurrent login.